yahav123456/K8S-Project/README.md

   ![צילום מסך 2024-05-27 122231](https://github.com/yahav123456/k8s_project/assets/166650066/3d7bb440-f8b3-4b48-92d9-ace136eec102)
    ![צילום מסך 2024-05-26 183637](https://github.com/yahav123456/k8s_project/assets/166650066/59da61ec-b25e-4ae5-9b60-e177c2709ce1)

-   - I use a simple deployment.yaml file for deploying the application.
-The deployment.yaml file includes configurations for defining the container's name, deployment name, and namespace.
-Following the execution of the pipeline, the existing deployment is deleted, and a new application is created, ensuring a fresh deployment each time.
+   - I utilize a simple deployment.yaml file to deploy a random application.
+This file contains configurations defining the container's name, deployment name, and namespace.
+After the pipeline execution, the existing deployment is deleted, and a new application is created using the Docker image from our DockerHub repository, ensuring a fresh deployment each time.

 9. **Deployment Verification**
     - Verified the deployment using Lens, ensuring new pods replace the old ones.